constantm/product-manifesto/index.markdown

 🎯 Always know what problem you're solving and for whom.
 Always go back to this.

-🔒 Information security and user privacy is everones's problem.
+🔒 Information security and user privacy is everyone's problem.

 ❤️ Never assume malice.
 Practice empathy.